sairutra/minitalk/README.md

 ### CSM

-This module helps with changing the statuses of the c_msg_t struct which is used for communication with the server.
+This module helps with changing the statuses of the t_msg_s struct which is used for communication with the server.
 Check <a  href="#structures">Usage</a> for more information.

 ### SLM